-The size and output of your stove will of course depend on the size of your room and its insulation.
-Most stove manufacturers will quote output in KWs.
-A rough guide is to measure your room in metres then use this formula.
+The size and output of your stove will of course depend on the size of your room and how well the room is insulated. (double glazing, underfloor heating etc).
+Most stove manufacturers will quote heat output in Kilowatts (Kw).
+To calculate the Kilowatt output needed for your room is to measure your room in metres then use this formula.

 length x width x height.
 This will give you the cubic meterage, then divide by 14 to give you the KW output required

 From our experience one 5 kw stove heating a room for a winter season will use about 2 loads of good seasoned wood (this year a load is around £90 – £120) The better the quality of wood the less you will use and of course how much you use will also depend on the length of the season!
 If using a multi fuel stove the amount of wood used will depend on the amount of coal used.

 The best logs to use are kiln dried or at least seasoned for one year.
 Logs with a moisture content of more than 20% produce more smoke, less heat and will tar up the glass and flue.
 At Surrey Woodburners we help our customers avoid this problem and give a free moisture metre in their starter pack